Umami Pot

 • Soak the rinsed rice in water in a pot for at least 30 minutes.

-• Mix water (as specified in the recipe) and salt in another pot and bring it to a boil.
+• In another pot, combine the water (as specified in the recipe) and salt, and bring it to a boil.
 Once boiling, add green peas and simmer over low heat for 5 minutes.
-After that, turn off the heat and let them cool down.
+After that, turn off the heat and let them cool gradually in the pot.

-• Discard the water in which the rice was soaked from the pot.
-Combine the drained rice with sake and the water that has been boiled with green peas (the amount specified in the recipe) in the pot.
+• Drain the soaking water from the pot with the rice.
+Combine the drained rice with sake and the water used to simmer the peas (the amount specified in the recipe) in the pot.

 • Turn off the heat and let it steam for 10 minutes with the lid still on.